 Really, we are both in everything.
 Sure, we’re not clicking on the same keyboard, but no job is undertaken separately.
 When the finished work zooms over the airwaves to your inbox, it has both of our mindprints on it.
 We approach everything with two minds, a rock-solid rapport and complementary skills.
 We think that’s best for our clients.

 We spent fifteen years on the front lines and in management before building S&L. We understand the complexities that come with getting the job done: coping with conflict, implementing strategy, serving your constituency, wrangling stray colleagues (or supervisors) and stretching time.
 You need high-quality, low-headache writing.
 And a place to go when the pot boils over.

 Every author wants the same result: their book in print.
 But no two authors need the same process.
 Maybe you want editors who can talk about everything from the big picture to small details.
 Maybe you are a great talker but not a strong writer.
 Or maybe you have a shoe box full of notes and want a ghostwriter to do the whole thing.
 We’ve been through it all – including working with major publishers – and will help bring your vision to life.

 Long story short: Karen did a literature PhD at Western and then turned down a job offer at Western to work at The Country Day School in King where she was Head of English and then Director of Research and Innovation.
 Warren spent 15 years in independent school leadership first at Crescent and then as Director of Senior School at CDS, while also teaching English and philosophy.
-After several years in senior management, we starting talking about doing our own thing.
-Sumner & Lang began three years ago and, aside from missing the students, we have never looked back.
+After several years in teaching and senior management, we starting talking about doing our own thing.
+Sumner & Lang began in 2013 and, aside from missing the students, we have never looked back.